Bambi8210/bbcTest/README.md

 ## Setup Projct Environment

-1. Create Project Folder, suggest C:\Users\
+1. Clone or Download the Project
+   - Access the prjoect at the page https://github.com/Bambi8210/bbcTest.git
-2. Download and Extract the contents of bbcProject.zip to this directory
+   - or Download and Extract the contents of bbcProject.zip
+2. Create a new folder for the project, suggest `C:\Users\<user>\TechTest

 ## Project Configuration